 1. Before you get started, think of how you want to divide your calendars.
 If you’re stuck, check out our ideas below; some common subcalendar choices are to have a personal calendar and a work calendar, a private and a public calendar, or calendars that categorize different types of events and tasks.

 2. Go to your Calendar page.
 In the page menu, click "Calendar settings" and then “Create another calendar.”

 3. Next, you’ll be asked to create your first subcalendar.
 You have a few decisions to make:

 4. Save your calendar!
-You can edit this subcalendar at any time from your Calendar or the Calendar Settings page.
+You can edit this subcalendar at any time from your Calendar Settings.
 From now on, you’ll have the option to add events and tasks to different subcalendars.